Fili-second: Ooh, nice catchphrase!

 In addition, there have been several limited or otherwise indirect stories or continuities of the Power Ponies.
 Usually done for independent contracting writers, they are still published under the Marevel name, but not directly under their control and may or may not be part of a different continuity all together.

 —Power Pony POV: Created by the group of writers and artists known as Reharmonized, it serves as a deconstruction and reconstruction of the franchise starting off by showing the true consequences during the infamous D-Day arc.
 It has since developed into one of the most well-respected and brilliant series and considered a cult classic.
 Said to be on the home stretch.

 —Power Ponies Anew (working title): A reimagining of the Power Ponies' beginning, it serves as a reinterpretation of the entirety of the series.
 While in its infancy, interviews and sneak peaks have shown to be promising.

-There have been growing concerns over magical anomalies resulting in ponies being taken into the comics and placed into the roles of their characters and this phenomena is being investigated.
+There have been growing concerns over magical anomalies resulting in ponies being taken into the comics and placed into the roles of their characters and this phenomenon

 - Arson, Murder, and Jaywalking: The Mane-iac does this when telling the Power Ponies why she wants to help them against Discord: